What is promotable content?

 - Authoritative: in-depth, high quality, and closely related to our areas of expertise

-- Objective: not overtly promoting Intuit products
+- Objective: doesn’t promote Intuit products unfairly

 - Topical: relevant to the world beyond Intuit and its customers